Common Mode Conducted Susceptibility Testing – A Simplified Method

 Measurement of mmWave Radiated Spurious Emissions

-- Ross Carlton, ETS-Lindgren, United States
+- Ross Carlton, ETS-Lindgren, Cedar Park, TX, USA

 This virtual demonstration will present a multi-axis, effective isotropic radiated power (EIRP) and power spectral density (PSD) measurement solution for a 5G millimeter wave (mmWave) radiating device, as required by FCC Part 30, ETSI/EN 300 400, ETSI/EN 305 550 and other relevant specifications such as those from the 3GPP.
 Compatibility with traditional semi-anechoic chambers, which are common for EMC measurements, and fully anechoic rooms make this demonstration applicable to nearly any EMC or RF lab that handles wireless intentional transmitters.
 The demonstration will be of a radiated spurious emissions (RSE) measurement in the mmWave frequency range and will be accompanied by a presentation that explains the applicable standards, highlights the challenges associated with making the RSE measurement, and describes the measurement automation employed.
 Attendees will learn about some of the challenges of mmWave radiated emissions measurements, how to avoid common mistakes, as well as how improve their test efficiency and productivity.